 Synaptic transmission begins with depolarization of the membrane of the presynaptic terminal.
-Voltage-sensitive CA2+ channels, present in the presynaptic membrane, open upon depolarization and admit CA2+ into the terminal.
-The Ca2+ facilitates the binding of synaptic vesicles to the presynaptic membrane by a mechanism not well understood.
-The synaptic vesicles become confluent with the terminal membrane, open, and release their contents into the synaptic cleft.
-The electron-dense projections observed by high-resolution electron microscopy along the presynaptic membrane may help bind the synaptic vesicles to the membrane; and Ca2+ promotes the attachment of synaptic vesicles to the dense projections.
+Voltage-sensitive CA2+ channels (calcium), present in the presynaptic membrane, open upon depolarization and admit CA2+ into the terminal.
+The Ca2+ facilitates the binding of synaptic vesicles to the presynaptic membrane.
+The synaptic vesicles become confluent with the terminal membrane, open, and release their contents into the synaptic cleft (exocytosis).

-(Not everyone agrees that transmitter is released by synaptic vesicles.
-Some workers maintain that it is released from the cytoplasm of nerve terminals and that the vesicles simply store neuroactive substances.
-It appears that some synapses may operate this way; since at some synapses vesicles are not seen to bind to the presynaptic membrane and calcium is not needed for transmitter release.
-However, it appears that the great majority of transmitter release is mediated through vesicles.)
+In some cells, neuroactive substances are released directly from the cytoplasm of nerve terminals; the vesicles simply store the substance and then release it into the cytoplasm of the presynaptic cell.
+It appears that some synapses may operate this way; since at some synapses, vesicles are not seen to bind to the presynaptic membrane and calcium is not needed for transmitter release.
+However, it appears that the great majority of transmitter release is mediated through the binding of vesicles.

 Action potentials are usually generated at just one locus in a neuron, the axon hillock.
-This region has the lowest threshold for action potential generation; this is because the voltage-sensitive Na+ and K+ channels are highly concentrated in the axon hillock membrane, and few of these channels are in the cell body or the dendrites (no action potentials are generated across the cell membrane of the soma).
+This region has the lowest threshold for action potential generation; this is because the voltage-sensitive Na+ and K+ channels are highly concentrated in the axon hillock membrane (and few of these channels are in the cell body or the dendrites so no action potentials are generated across the cell membrane of the soma).

-When EPSPs occur, current (mainly Na+ ions) flow into the cell at the synapses and from there current flows down a the dendrites into the cell body, resulting in an overall depolarization of the cell.
-When a the axon hillock region is depolarized, an action potential is generated and then propagated down the axon.
-Current flows into the cell at each postsynaptic site and out of the cell along the membrane through leak channels, a term used to describe the nongated channels in the membrane that are involved in establishing the cell's resting potential (see chp 3).
-Because current flows in at the synapse and flows out elsewhere, synaptic potentials are largest at the site of origin and voltage decays away from that site.
+When EPSPs occur, current (mainly Na+ ions) flows into the cell at the synapses and from there current flows down the dendrites into the cell body, resulting in an overall depolarization of the cell.
+When the axon hillock region is depolarized, an action potential is generated and then propagated down the axon.
+Current flows into the cell at each postsynaptic site and out of the cell along the membrane through leak channels.
+Because current flows in at the synapse and flows out elsewhere, synaptic potentials are largest at the site of origin and voltage decays (decreases) away from that site.
 Even though the membrane is not depolarized adjacent to the postsynaptic sites, synaptic potentials influence a neuron by their effect on the axon hillock membrane, where the action potential is generated.

 Why is the neuron organized this way?
 Why aren't action potentials generated adjacent to the synaptic sites?
-Because if they were generated all along dendrites, impulses would travel along the dendrites in different directions, collisions would occur, refractory periods would prevent some membrane from responding, and so forth.
+Because if they were generated all along dendrites, impulses would travel along the dendrites in different directions, collisions would occur and refractory periods would prevent some membranes from responding.
 In other words, the output of the cell would not necessarily reflect its synaptic input.
-Thus the axon hillock serves as a summing point of the neuron; it responds to the net balance of excitatory and inhibitory input to the neuron and orchestrates a coherent output for the cell.
+Thus, the axon hillock serves as a summing point of the neuron; it responds to the net balance of excitatory and inhibitory input to the neuron and orchestrates a coherent output for the cell.

 Substances crossing the synapse: